 The WRRS contains all Pathology Test Results for Wales in a single database.
-Tests indicating a positive SAR-CoV-2 antigen linked to the trial participants are obtained.
+Tests indicating a positive SAR-CoV-2 antigen linked to the trial participants are requested.
+These data will be available for future analyses.

 4.2.3.4 COVID-19 Hospitalisation in England Surveillance System